Domaine de la Bégude, Thyrsus IGP

 Producer

-Both the ‘Cadet’ rosé and the domaine’s Bandol rosé undergo slow pressing and cold settling before fermentation in stainless steel.
-Their Bandol rosé is also aged on its fine lees to add further complexity and freshness, which balances the higher percentage of Mourvèdre.
-Their Bandol ‘Thyrsus’ is made from 100% Mourvèdre, bottled without sulphur.
-The grapes are fermented for 10 days in amphorae with regular, manual punch downs to aid phenolic extraction.
-Aged for six months in amphorae, the resulting wine displays layers of pure black fruit punctuated by notes of thyme and cinnamon and supported by firm tannins.
+The Bandol rosé is aged for a period on fine lees to add further complexity and freshness, which balances the higher percentage of Mourvèdre in the blend.
+The Bandol ‘Thyrsus’ is a 100% Mourvèdre, fermented and aged for six months in amphorae and bottled without sulphur.
+The resulting wine displays layers of pure black fruit punctuated by notes of thyme and cinnamon and supported by firm tannins.

-Their Bandol Rouge is a blend of 90% Mourvèdre and 10% Grenache, aged for 20 months in a combination of 600-litre demi-muids and 300 and 400-litre used oak foudres.
-Its structured palate is balanced by concentrated red and black fruit with lifted notes of violet and garrigue and a persistent finish.
+The Bandol Rouge is a blend of 90% Mourvèdre and 10% Grenache, aged for 20 months in a combination of 600-litre demi-muids and 300 and 400-litre used oak foudres.
+Its structured palate is balanced by concentrated red and black fruit with lifted notes of violet and garrigue and a persistent finish – this is Bandol at its best!

 Vineyards